padamdahal/interoperability-resources/README.md

 # interoperability-resources

-This repository contains the quick-start guides on Interoperability Layer components for Health Information Exchange architecture.
+This repository contains the quick-start guides/sample services for Interoperability Layer components of Health Information Exchange architecture.